If you're submitting your resume online it's important to do it correctly. Learn all about online resume submission here.

 In this lesson, you will learn how to format a resume for privacy and online posting.
 You will also learn rules and strategies for effective emailing to potential employers.

 Watch the video below to learn how to prepare your resume for the Internet.

 Emailing your resume

 Because most correspondence with potential employers is now conducted by email, it is important for you to understand how to send your resume online.
-It is not a good idea to attach resumes to emails unless specified to do so by a hiring manager.
-Some companies and hiring managers avoid attachments from untrusted sources due to the possibility of obtaining viruses from the attachment.
+With some jobs, you can simply attach your resume to the email.
+However, some companies and hiring managers avoid attachments from untrusted sources due to the possibility of obtaining viruses from the attachment.

 So how do you send your resume via email?

 The job posting will usually give instructions for submitting your resume.
 If attachments are not allowed, you'll need to create a plain-text version of your resume and copy and paste it into the body of your email.
 We will show you how to do this later in this lesson.